Altermagnets versus Antiferromagnets: Crystal structures and Band energies

 \section{Crystal structures and Band energies}

 The crystals of fluorides of the transition metals have tetragonal structure and the symmetry group of its paramagnetic state is non-symmorphic point group

 Here, $C_2$ denotes a rotation on angle $\pi$ around [001] axis, $\sigma_h$ is reflection in plane perpendicular to this direction, $2U_2t$ - corresponding rotations around [100] or [010] axis accompanied by shift on half period $t=(a,a,c)/2$ along the prism diagonal, $2\sigma_v$ are reflections in planes perpendicular to these axis, I is the operation of space inversion, $2C_{4}$ are rotations on angle $\pi/2$ around [001] axis, $2U'_2$ -rotations on angle $\pi$ around [110] or $[1\bar 10]$ axis, $2\sigma'_v$ are reflections in planes perpendicular to these axis.

 I.E.Dzyaloshinskii \cite{Kzial1957} has shown that these crystals can exist in three antiferromagnetic states: state I without total magnetisation, and states II$_1$ and II$_2$ with small spontaneous magnetic moment which are weak ferromagnet and ferrimagnet.

 In the state I the magnetic moments of the metallic ions in two sub-lattices are equal and of opposite signs.
 They are directed along the crystal axis $[001]$ and $[00\bar1]$.
-See Fig1.
+See Fig.1.
 The symmetry group of this state is subgroups of the group of symmetry of paramagnetic state Eq.(\ref{sym}).
 It is

-As it was pointed above the electron energy as a function of momentum in each band should have the same symmetry $G_I$.
-So, it has the following form possessing momentum dependent spin splitting
+Now let us look on some hypothetical metal possessing the same symmetry.
+The electron energy as a function of momentum of each band in such a metal should have the same symmetry $G_I$.
+So, it has the following form